MethodicalAcceleratorDesign/MAD-NG/docs/source/constants.rst

 .. index::
    Numerical constants

 This section describes some numerical constants uniquely defined as macros in the C header :file:`mad_cst.h` and available from C and MAD modules as floating point double precision variables.
 There numerical constants are provided by the system libraries.
+Note that constant :const:`huge` differs from :const:`math.huge`, which corresponds in fact to :const:`inf`.

 ===================  ======================  =========================  ======================
 MAD constants        C macros                C constants                Values